semaphoreci/semaphore/docs/docs/using-semaphore/languages/scala.md

 ## Overview

-The Go toolchain is pre-installed in Linux machines.
+The Scala toolchain is pre-installed in Linux machines.
 You can switch the active compiler using [sem-version](../../reference/toolbox#sem-version).

 ## How to switch Scala versions {#versions}